 My overall impression:

-Have you seen any of Agatha Christie’s adaptations?
-Do you have a favorite Agatha Christie story?
+Have you seen any adaptation of The Pit and the Pendulum?
+Did you read Edgar Allan Poe’s literary work?
 Let me know in the comment section!

 Have fun at the movies!